 - Using radios in markup, then injecting CSS/JS to make them look like checkboxes; or

-But the fact that you have to do extra instead of let the browser do its thing and render an already available feature, or the fact that a designer prefers to erase the default appearance of browser interface elements rather than design around them, does make me wonder.
+But the fact that you have to do extra instead of letting the browser do its thing and render an already available feature, or the fact that a designer prefers to erase the default appearance of browser interface elements rather than design around them, does make me wonder.

 The control which designers know in the print medium, and often desire in the web medium, is simply a function of the limitation of the printed page.
 We should embrace the fact that the web doesn’t have the same constraints, and design for this flexibility.
 But first, we must “accept the ebb and flow of things.”